A comprehensive guide to buying annual travel insurance including what to look out for, the pitfalls to avoid and the questions to ask

 Make sure you understand any restrictions and conditions around the dates of your policy.
 Be particularly aware of the following.

-- Most policies won’t cover you if you have already started your trip so buy before you go.
+- Most policies won’t cover you if you have already started your trip, so buy before you go.

 - If your policy starts when you leave for your trip in say May and you buy your policy in January, will you be covered if your trip is cancelled in February?
 Many companies don’t make this clear so make sure you ask explicitly.

-- If you are backpacking long term, make sure your policy covers one long period of continuous travel, not multiple short trips.
+- If you are backpacking long-term, make sure your policy covers one long period of continuous travel, not multiple short trips.

-- If you buy annual travel insurance for a one big trip, make sure it remains valid if you go home for a short while and then restart your travels.
+- If you buy annual travel insurance for one big trip, make sure it remains valid if you go home for a short while and then restart your travels.
 Some policies stop when you get home, but this isn’t always made clear.

 5. Don’t buy from your tour company or cruise line

 If you’re booking via a travel agency or tour company, don’t be tempted to buy their own travel insurance.
 If the company finds itself in financial trouble (e.g. bankruptcy), you may find that you are no longer covered.
-Buy from a bonafide insurer instead.
+Buy from a dedicated insurer instead.

 6. Ensure it covers the basics

-Basic insurance should cover trip cancellation and curtailment, medical emergency, baggage, and flights – and of course apply to the country or countries you will be visiting.
+Basic insurance should cover trip cancellation and curtailment, medical emergency, baggage, and flights – and of course, apply to the country or countries you will be visiting.
 You may also need to consider the following: